MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionprofile.md

 public std::vector<std::string> ListEngines()  |  List engines.
-public void AddEngineAsync(const ProtectionEngine::Settings& settings, const std::shared_ptr<void>& context)  |  Starts adding a new protection engine to the profile. public std::shared_ptr<ProtectionEngine> AddEngine(const ProtectionEngine::Settings& settings)  |  Add a new protection engine to the profile. public void DeleteEngineAsync(const std::string& engineId, const std::shared_ptr<void>& context)  |  Starts deleting the protection engine with the given id.
-All data for the given engine will be completely deleted. public void DeleteEngine(const std::string& engineId)  |  Delete the protection engine with the given id.
-All data for the given engine will be completely deleted.
+public void AddEngineAsync(const ProtectionEngine::Settings& settings, const std::shared_ptr<void>& context)  |  Starts adding a new protection engine to the profile. public std::shared_ptr<ProtectionEngine> AddEngine(const ProtectionEngine::Settings& settings)  |  Add a new protection engine to the profile. public void DeleteEngineAsync(const std::string& engineId, const std::shared_ptr<void>& context)  |  Starts deleting the protection engine with the given ID.
+All data for the given engine will be deleted. public void DeleteEngine(const std::string& engineId)  |  Delete the protection engine with the given ID.
+All data for the given engine will be deleted.

 ## Members